SarahSoutoul/in-your-tech-era/guide.md

       ```

-## 7. Check what’s under the hood
+## 7. Inspect theme behavior via DevTools

-1. Run your project with the following command:
+1. Start your development server:

     ```bash
     npm run dev
     ```

-2. Visit your app's homepage at [`http://localhost:3000`](http://localhost:3000/)
+2. Open your browser and navigate to [`http://localhost:3000`](http://localhost:3000/).
-3. Open your browser’s Developer Tools (Inspect) and go to the Console tab
+3. Open **Developer Tools** and switch to the `Elements` tab.
-4. Find the `<html>` tag
+4. Locate the `<html>` element.
-5. Toggle the theme switcher back and forth
+5. Toggle the theme switcher back and forth.
-6. Observe the `<html>` class change between `light` and `dark`
+6. Observe the `<html>` class update between `light` and `dark`.

-## 7. Styling
+## 8. Apply styling based on theme across your app

-Now, it’s time to implement styling for the app based on the class (`light` or `dark`) of the `<html>` element.
-The following demo will show you how to apply global theme styles and individual styles to your components.
+Now, it’s time to implement styling across your app based on the `class` attribute (`light` or `dark`) of the `<html>` element.
+The following example demonstrates how to apply global styles and individual styles to your components based on active theme.

 ### **Apply global theme styles in `globals.css`**

 In your `globals.css` file, add the following code.
 Ensure you have the `@import` and `@variant` lines.
-The `transition` property will ensure smooth transitions when switching between themes.
+The `transition` CSS property will ensure smooth transitions when switching between themes.

   ```css
   /* globals.css */